 The current study examined the relationship between romantic disengagement, dispositional forgiveness, and depression in romantic relationships.
 Undergraduate volunteers completed measures of romantic disengagement (Romantic Disengagement Scale), dispositional forgiveness (Heartland Forgiveness Scale), and depression (Beck Depression Inventory II).
-The results supported the hypothesis that there would be a negative correlation between romantic disengagement and dispositional forgiveness, a negative correlation between dispositional forgiveness and depression, and a positive correlation between romantic disengagement and dispositional forgiveness and depression, and a positive correlation between romantic disengagement and depression.
+The results supported the hypothesis that there would be a negative correlation between romantic disengagement and dispositional forgiveness, a negative correlation between sand depression, and a positive correlation between romantic disengagement and depression.